-Before the workshops with international trainers, two seminars were organized (first in December after the workshop in Ankara and the other - in January) with the librarians.
-The first seminar was devoted to present the goals and activities of the project, to learn librarians' expectations for the project activities and in the second seminar we discussed their attitudes towards developing smart ICT, found out about the skills and competences of ICT they gained.
+Before the workshops with international trainers, two seminars were operated (first in December after the workshop in Ankara and the other - in January) with the librarians.
+The first seminar was devoted to present the goals and activities of the project, to learn librarians' expectations for the project activities and in the second seminar we discussed their attitudes towards developing SMART ICT and establishing services using smart 3.0 technologies.
+In addition, we discovered the skills and competences of ICT they gained.

 The librarians were asked to talk to their school communities about the participation in the workshop allocated to the library users (teachers and students).
 The librarians were presented the goals of the workshops.
-The school librarians of the district were really interested in the workshops (15 librarians of 18 participated in the workshops, there are 18 in total in school libraries in the district).
+The school librarians of the district were really interested in the trainings (15 librarians of 18 participated in the workshops, there are 18 in total in school libraries in the district).

-4.3.4.
 Tools and Methodologies